-Recently, the Ministry of the Solicitor General (SolGen) reached out to the Ministry of Health (MOH) inviting Paramedic Services to participate in a mental health wellness program, providing first responders across the Province access to the First Response Mental Health's (FRMH) PeerConnect app; a proactive peer support and wellness online tool.
+In March 2021, the Ministry of the Solicitor General (SolGen) reached out to the Ministry of Health (MOH), inviting Paramedic Services to participate in a mental health wellness program.
+The program was a one-year pilot project, providing first responders across the Province with access to the First Response Mental Health's (FRMH) PeerConnect app.
+The PeerConnect app is a proactive peer support and wellness on-line tool.

-The PeerConnect app will support existing programs we currently have in place, such as wellness tools, self-assessments, mental health programming, and peer support programs while also allowing for easier 24/7 access to our peer supporters.
+The PeerConnect app supports existing programs we currently have in place, such as wellness tools, self-assessments, mental health programming, and peer support programs while also allowing for easier 24/7 access to our peer supporters.
+This tool is an Ontario-based solution that is already in use among several emergency medical services and first responder agencies in Ontario and across North America.